COLLECTING PLAYS: The 11 Original Agatha Christie Stage Plays

 Some collectors may argue that Fiddlers Three (1972) is an original play, but I propose that it is better suited in the second grouping of stage plays - those adapted from prior works by Christie.
 Others may wonder why her most famous stage play of all - The Mousetrap - is not on this list.
 It, too, was an adaption - of a radio drama titled Three Blind Mice.
 These other segments of Christie's oeuvre will all be subjects for future articles.

 As mentioned earlier, seven of these original ten plays were first published in 'acting editions' by Samuel French Ltd. Her first original play, Black Coffee, was first published as an 'acting edition' by Alfred Ashley in 1934 and is by far the rarest first printing to find.
-A prior article on this play script can be found at this link: Black Coffee The last original play written, Fiddlers Five, has never been published in its original version, while A Daughter's A Daughter is only available as a pre-publication manuscript from Samuel French.
+A prior article on this play script can be found at this link: Black Coffee The first and last original plays written, The Lie and Fiddlers Five, have never been published in their original versions, while A Daughter's A Daughter is only available as a pre-publication manuscript from Samuel French.

 First Edition Identification: